 Taylor Bay is found off the south coast of Providenciales, near Chalk Sound and west of Sapodilla Bay.
 This scenic beach isn't extensive at only about 2000 feet (600 meter) long.
 Sheltered by the small Ocean Point peninsula from the regular southeast trade winds, the water here is very shallow, calm and clear and is consequently an excellent beach choice when visiting with small children.

 This beach can be very interesting during very low tides as due to the very shallow water, large patches of sand with intricate patterns are exposed at times.

 Quite a few rental vacation villas are located in this area, but the beaches rarely sees any crowds.
 There’s no decent snorkelling nearby.
 The low sea cliffs that continue on both ends of the beach where the sand stops do shelter a few small fish and soft corals, but you’ll won’t find much more than that.

 The main access for Taylor Bay is found off of Ocean Point Drive in the Chalk Sound region of Providenciales.
 There’s limited parking here for about eight vehicles.

 It’s not too difficult to find this beach.

-A 440 foot (134m) walking path leads from the road to the coast.
+A 440 foot (134m) walking path leads from Ocean Point Drive to Taylor Bay Beach.

-Taylor Bay is generally a very safe beach.
-The water here is almost always calm, and there are no currents and only a very few conch shells or small rocks hidden in the sand.
+Taylor Bay is one of the safest beaches in the Turks and Caicos.
+The water here is almost always calm, and there are typically no currents or underpulls.
+There may be the occasional conch, shell or small rock hidden in the sand.